-Employees with concerns regarding questionable accounting or auditing matters or complaints regarding accounting, internal accounting controls or auditing matters may confidentially, and anonymously if they wish, submit such concerns or complaints in writing and forwarded in a sealed envelope to the Chairman of the Audit Committee, in care of the company's General Counsel, in an envelope clearly labeled with a legend such as "Submitted pursuant to the whistleblower policy, to be opened by the Audit Committee only."
+Employees with concerns regarding questionable accounting or auditing matters or complaints regarding accounting, internal accounting controls or auditing matters may confidentially, and anonymously if they wish, submit such concerns or complaints in writing and forwarded in a sealed envelope to the Chairman of the Audit Committee, in care of the company's General Counsel, in an envelope clearly labeled with a legend such as "Submitted"

+pursuant to the whistleblower policy, to be opened by the Audit Committee only."
 If the employee would like to discuss any matter in connection with his or her good faith concern with the Audit Committee, the employee should indicate this desire within the submission and include his or her name, address and telephone number so that the Audit Committee can contact the employee if it deems it to be appropriate.
 Any such envelope received by the General Counsel shall be forwarded promptly and unopened to the Chairman of the Audit Committee.
-Employees may also file a report of any violations of this Code, on a confidential or anonymous basis, by contacting the Company's third-party ethics hotline provider at 844-254-3066 or via the web intake site www.univstainless.ethicspoint.com.
-Additionally, Employees may discuss or report such concerns on a non-confidential, non-anonymous basis by contacting the Company's General Counsel.
+Employees also may discuss or report such concerns on a non-confidential, non-anonymous basis by contacting the Company's General Counsel.
 All such concerns and complaints will be forwarded to the Audit Committee of the Board of Directors.
 A record of all complaints and concerns received will be prepared and retained by the Audit Committee.